dzungdoan6/G2D/README.md

 About
 ============
-G2D is a tool that enables capturing videos from Grand Theft Auto V (GTA V), a popular role playing game set in an expansive virtual city.
-The target users of our tool are computer vision researchers who wish to collect hyper-realistic computer-generated imagery of a city from the street level, under controlled 6DOF camera poses and varying environmental conditions (weather, time of day and traffic density).
+G2D is a software that enables capturing videos from Grand Theft Auto V (GTA V), a popular role playing game set in an expansive virtual city.
+The target users of our software are computer vision researchers who wish to collect hyper-realistic computer-generated imagery of a city from the street level, under controlled 6DOF camera poses and varying environmental conditions (weather, time of day and traffic density).

 Description
 ============

-G2D contains three sub-tools
+G2D contains three tools
 1. G2D-Condition.asi    : the tool enables users to change game's condition, e.g. time, weather and traffic density
 2. G2D-Trajectory.asi   : the tool facilitates users to construct sparse/dense trajectory
 3. CreateSparseTrajectory.exe : the program creates sparse trajectory, given vertex and vertex order lists.

-For more technical detail about the tool, please refer to our technical document.
-If you find our tool or our dataset is useful, please cite:
+For more technical detail about the software, please refer to our technical document.
+If you find our software or our dataset is useful, please cite:

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA